-Over the past few years at Walt Disney World, new attractions open with a virtual queue instead of a regular standby line.
+Over the past few years at Walt Disney World, new attractions have opened with a virtual queue instead of a regular standby line.
 We frogs have gone through some trial-and-error to learn the virtual queue system and get some quick amphibian fingers to snag a Boarding Group.
+As of Feb.
+25, 2025, Tiana's Bayou Adventure and Guardians of the Galaxy: Cosmic Rewind no longer use a virtual queue and have transitioned to standby lines — meaning there aren't any rides with active virtual queues!
+That said, virtual queues can pop up from time to time, especially during busier seasons or for future new rides and seasonal offerings.
+So, if and when the virtual queue system returns, we'll still be here with some tips and tricks on how to join a virtual queue!

-Virtual queues at Disney World act as a replacement for a regular standby line.
+Disney World virtual queues act as a replacement for a regular standby line.
 Instead of waiting in a physical queue, you join a virtual queue on your phone via the My Disney Experience app (this is the same place where you link tickets and hotel reservations).
 Virtual queues allow you to spend the rest of the day enjoying rides and shows, rather than waiting in a line for half the day.
+But the difficulty is that virtual queues have historically been known to fill up in seconds, so not all frogs will be able to experience these in-demand rides via the virtual queue.

+Virtual queues are available to anyone with valid tickets and admission, regardless of whether you're staying at an on-site hotel or not.
 The best way to find out which attractions are operating with a virtual queue is by using the My Disney Experience app.
-Any attractions utilizing the virtual queue system will have a module on the homepage with details (and of course, your froggy friends will be keeping this post up to date as we know more!).
+Any attractions utilizing the virtual queue system will have a module on the homepage with details (and of course, your froggy friends will keep this post up to date regularly!).

 How to Navigate Disney World Virtual Queues

 It’s also very important to add your entire party to your Family and Friends list within the app so that everyone can join the Boarding Group at the same time.
 Each member of your party must have a My Disney Experience account and be linked in your Family and Friends list, or be a guest (such as small children) that you already manage on your account.
-Only guests with valid admission and a Disney Park Pass reservation for the correct theme park are able to access the virtual queue system at 7 a.m. on the day of their reservation.
+Only guests with valid admission can access the virtual queue system at 7 a.m.

 - You can only join each ride's virtual queue once per day.

-- For the 7 a.m. drop, you can be anywhere and do not need to be in the park (as long as you have the appropriate park reservation for that day).
-For the 1 p.m. drop, you must have entered either EPCOT or Magic Kingdom to give it a whirl.
-(Sorry, park hoppers!)
+- For the 7 a.m. drop, you can be anywhere and do not need to be in the park.
+For the 1 p.m. drop, you must have entered the theme park to give it a whirl.

 - Boarding Groups do not guarantee you will be able to ride (the attraction gets through a different number of boarding groups each day due to ride closures, technical difficulties, etc.)